This blog was first published in early 2021 and updated on December 8, 2021.

-- Operational reporting shares the details of your organization’s day-to-day operations with data around such things as production costs, resource expenditures and the processes you have in place.
-How often you choose to report on each will depend on your organization, but the point is to concentrate on the short term and to drill down into the areas that will provide the insights your company needs to operate day to day.
+This shares the details of your organization’s day-to-day operations with data around such things as production costs, resource expenditures and the processes you have in place.
+How often you choose to report on each will depend on your organization.
+But the point is to concentrate on the short term and drill down into the areas that will provide the insights your company needs to operate day to day.

-Together, all of this reporting will tell a fuller story of your business and its needs.
-But keeping pace with all of those reporting requirements can be a challenge—especially when you take into consideration standards such as the generally accepted accounting principles (GAAP) and international financial reporting standards (IFRS), which regulate your financial reporting and can be time-consuming for your team to maintain.
+Together, this reporting will tell a fuller story of your business and its needs.
+But keeping pace with those reporting requirements can be a challenge, especially when you consider standards such as the generally accepted accounting principles (GAAP) and international financial reporting standards (IFRS), which regulate your financial reporting and can be time-consuming for your team to maintain.

 GAAP and IFRS: The Financial Reporting Standards

 Depending on the industry you work in, you may have unique reporting requirements you’ll need to adhere to—but two main sets of standards continue to regulate financial reports across industries.
 Whether you adhere to GAAP or IFRS will depend on where your company is listed and where your stakeholders operate.

 GAAP and IFRS are both designed to offer a set of general rules and guidelines for reporting and ensure everyone is working by a standard set of methods and definitions.
 Organizations working across borders or handling international mergers and acquisitions may be required to keep up with both.